 Let’s take a look at major dialects of China and how they relate to Mandarin.

 - Mandarin (普通话)

-It is also second most widely spoken language in the world after English as well as one of the six official languages of the United Nations with total 1.117 million speakers.
-Mandarin is in fact a standardised dialect of the Chinese capital: Beijing.
+It is also the second most widely spoken language in the world after English with total 1.117 million speakers, as well as one of the six official languages of the United Nations.
+In fact, Mandarin is a standardised dialect of the Chinese capital: Beijing.

 The word “mandarin” originally referred to an official in the Chinese empire.
 It comes from the Portuguese word “mandarim”, which in turn originates from the Sanskrit word “mantrin”, meaning “minister”.
 Among Chinese speakers, Mandarin Chinese is called Pǔtōnghuà (普通话), meaning “common speech”.
 Guóyǔ (国语), meaning “national language” is a form more often used in Taiwan.
 It is also the language most commonly studied by foreigners.

 Cantonese is culturally a very important Chinese language and it is also very different from Mandarin.
 It is spoken by approximately 60 million people in China.
 It is the official language of Hong Kong and Macau, and is the most widely spoken language in the Chinese province of Canton (Guangdong).
 In fact, Cantonese is much older than Mandarin, because it evolved in the traditionally more developed south.
 Moreover, it is widely spoken in Chinese communities outside of China.
 In the UK, for example, Cantonese is more popular than Mandarin, as many Chinese immigrants arrived in the UK from Hong Kong.

 Students often ask how Mandarin Chinese differs from Cantonese.
 Although both Mandarin and Cantonese are tonal languages, they sound very different.
 Mandarin speakers use four different tones, while Cantonese speakers use six official tones (actually, other classification of Cantonese lists nine tones!).